ThisisRajiRaj/thisisrajiraj.github.io/index.md

 meaningful,
 what might entertaining,
 and what might be useful for you to read.
-My blog is a collection of my personal experience, my advice on various things career, my recommendations, and more.
+My blog is a collection of my personal experience, my perpectives on various things career, my book recommendations, and more.

-## Visit my [website](https://www.rajiraj.com/blog) to read my writing.
+##Here is a list of my latest writing

 #### Thank you, and hope you enjoy what I have to share! <3